Strangeworks: Shaping the Future of Software Infrastructure for Quantum Computing

 Why Did You Start Strangeworks?

-I founded several successful startups before, including a mobile applications company, a gaming company, and then a fintech company, which exited to Goldman Sachs.
+I have founded several successful startups before, including a mobile applications company, a gaming company, and a fintech company that exited to Goldman Sachs.
 After spending some time at Goldman and then failing to start a Linux Foundation project, I was exploring what to do next.
 It seemed natural that it would be at the forefront of technologies, so I looked into robotics, biotech, and then quantum computing.
 Quantum was at the right place and time to get started.

 When talking to the quantum computing community, it seemed that most of the large quantum players weren’t working together.
 With my experience and network from previous startups, I was in a position to help address this by building a platform that would bring them all together: Strangeworks.
 It started as an open-source project but eventually transitioned to a company whose main goal is putting the potential of quantum computing into the hands of the people who can make big things happen.